wlonk/arcadia/vingt-et-un.md

     most probably).
   * The spell requires bargaining with a fairy.

+Once you can fulfil the conditions, the spell will take effect.
+How _exactly_ should be described collaboratively.
+For example, if you wish to build a bridge, perhaps it rises from the river, water rushing off of it.
+Or the stones roll down from the hills of their own accord.
+Or all the best craftsmen and artisans for three towns around find themselves roused from their beds by an uncontrollable itch to make a bridge, and the deed is somehow done in one night.
+Or perhaps, the town merely awakens the next morning to find that the bridge that has always been there is, unsurprisingly, still there.
+Whichever suits the spell and the mood of the table best.

+As another example, if you wish to keep a particular person in town, perhaps they may come down ill, and be unable to travel.
+Or the weather may stay terribly inclement for weeks at a time, washing out the roads.
+Or you may weave a subtle labyrinth around the village, causing anyone who tries to leave to be turned around and find themselves back at their doorstep, with the urgent certainty that they had business to attend to at the house and couldn't possibly leave.

 ## Seasons, Growth, and Change

 At the end of each season (a bunch of sessions with a coherent arc), go through